 Maybe you need to send funds to a child in college, pay your son's piano teacher or split the cost of dinner with a friend.
 Whatever the reason, at one time or another, most people need to send money to a family member, friend or someone else.
 There are several ways to send money online, each with its own advantages.

-If you have the email or cell phone number of the recipient, you may be able to send money securely using an app on your phone, for example, if your bank's app includes Zelle.
-This lets you easily get money directly to someone, no matter where they bank.
+If you have the email or cell phone number of the recipient, you may be able to send money securely using an online service or app.
+For example, your bank's app might include Zelle®, an online payment system that's free to use and offered by most major U.S. banks.
+You should only use an app like Zelle® with friends or family, not with people you don't know well such as someone reselling concert tickets or doing another online transaction.
+This approach lets you easily get money to your loved ones, no matter where they bank.

 - Fees may or may not apply.